story-ai/story-ai.github.io/index.md

       subtitle: >-
-        A learning platform for GCSE Maths and English that is as individual as you are, using advanced artificial intelligence technologies to create learning to match your style.
+        A learning platform for GCSE Maths and English that is as individual as you are, using advanced artificial intelligence technologies to create learning that matches your style.
       buttons:
         - text: Free Trial
           filled: false